Blendoxius/VWAPs-in-Daily-Weekly-Monthly-sequence/README.md

 ## How it works (high level)

 1. **Timezone-adjusted boundaries**
-   - The script offsets `time` by `Timezone Offset (Hours from UTC)` and then derives adjusted day/week/month values.
+   - The script offsets `time` by `Timezone Offset (Hours from UTC)` and derives adjusted day/week/month values.
    - A new session is detected when the adjusted day/week/month changes.

 2. **Anchored VWAPs (Daily / Weekly / Monthly)**